Woman with eyes closed practicing slow deep breathing techniques to lower cortisol and shift the nervous system into rest and repair.

 4. Alternate Nostril Breathing (Nadi Shodhana)

 Using your thumb and ring finger, alternate blocking each nostril while breathing slowly.
-A 2019 study in the Journal of Ayurveda and Integrative Medicine found that ten minutes of Nadi Shodhana reduced systolic blood pressure by 8 mmHg and cortisol by 11 percent.
+Research on Nadi Shodhana has reported reductions in systolic blood pressure and in markers of stress such as salivary cortisol, alongside lower anxiety and improved focus.
 The mechanism likely involves balancing sympathetic and parasympathetic tone across the two hemispheres of the brain.

 5. Resonance Breathing

 Sets a rhythm of approximately five to six breaths per minute — roughly five seconds in, five seconds out.
 This frequency matches the natural oscillation of the baroreflex, creating heart rate variability coherence.
-A 2017 meta-analysis in Applied Psychophysiology and Biofeedback found that resonance breathing significantly reduced anxiety, depression, and stress biomarkers across twelve studies.
+Meta-analyses of heart-rate-variability biofeedback, which trains this resonance-frequency breathing, have found significant reductions in anxiety, depressive symptoms, and stress.

 6. Humming Bee Breath (Bhramari Pranayama)